bradeu/fantasy-basketball/README.md

-# Fortune City
+# Fantasy Basketball
-## A Monopoly Game
+## A Basketball Game

 **What will the application do?** <br>
-This application is similar to the monopoly game but with an addition of power cards that can move the player more than what the dice decides or the power cards that can allow a player to avoid jail.
+This application was made to simulate real games and predict the outcomes of games with the players chosen by the users.
+This is done for users who are curious how their favorite players will do when they are teamed up together.

 **Who will use it?** <br>
-Everyone will be able to use this, it will be made simple and understandable by people of all ages.
+Avid fan of the every basketball league in the world will be able to use this easily to get an accurate prediction on who will win on teams with the given players.

 **Why is this project of interest to you?** <br>
-I have never made a game before, so this project serves as an exploration to a new field in the world of computer science.
+I am a big fan of the NBA, so I am often curious what will happen if my favorite players teamed up with each other or go up against each other.

 <br>

 *User Stories*
-- As a user, I want to be able to roll the dice
+- As a user, I want to be able to create a new team and add it to a list of teams
-- As a user, I want to be able to move according the number on the dice
+- As a user, I want to be able to select a team and add a new player to the team with their statistics
-- As a user, I want to go to jail
+- As a user, I want to be able to select a team and view a list of the players on that team
-- As a user, I want to be able to buy properties
+- As a user, I want to be able to select a team and list all the players on that team
-- As a user, I want to get money deducted when I am in someone else's property
+- As a user, I want to be able to get the predicted winners
-- As a user, I want to gain money after one round
-- As a user, I want to be able to use move several extra space (with power cards)
+- As a user, I want to be able to get each player's predicted scores
-- As a user, I want to be able to avoid jail (with power cards)
+- As a user, I want to be able to put as many teams as possible